brsloan/writerDeck/README.md

 #### About This Guide

 This guide is written purely in markdown and hosted for free on Github Pages.
-It was started by Benjamin Sloan (creator of WareWoolf and r/writerDeck) but contributions are welcome through pull requests on [the WriterDeck Github repository](https://github.com/brsloan/writerDeck).
+Contributions are welcome through pull requests on [the WriterDeck Github repository](https://github.com/brsloan/writerDeck).

 #### Credit For Banner Images